Speculative Realism for a more conscious tomorrow.

 Emotional immersion without diluting the ideas.

-Fuel for reflection or the kind of conversation that keeps going after midnight.
+Fiction that fuels reflection and the kind of conversation that keeps going after midnight.

-I write near-future novels that feel close enough to touch — stories where intimate lives collide with plausible technologies and the hardest choices are human.
+Max Malterer is a Berlin-based novelist writing near-future novels that feel close enough to touch—stories where intimate lives collide with plausible technologies, and the hardest choices are human.

-My debut, The Human Relief Project, follows a society being “freed” from work and the people deciding what remains of purpose and dignity when jobs fall away.
+His debut novel, The Human Relief Project, imagines a society being “freed” from work and follows the people deciding what remains of purpose and dignity when jobs fall away.

-Before fiction, I spent years building systems in non-profit, tech, and strategy roles — experiences that taught me how incentives and policies ripple through lives.
-Those lessons now shape my storytelling.
+Before turning to fiction, Max spent years building systems in non-profit, tech, and strategy roles.
+That work taught him how incentives, policies, and good intentions ripple through everyday lives—lessons that now shape his storytelling.

-My stories aren’t predictions.
-They’re invitations to step into near futures, to feel deeply, think differently, and leave with at least one “I’ve never looked at it that way” moment.
+His stories aren’t predictions.
+They’re invitations to step into near futures, to sit with uncomfortable trade-offs, and to leave seeing at least one familiar belief a little differently.

-I live in Berlin with my wife and write most mornings, strong coffee in hand.
+Max lives in Berlin with his wife and writes most mornings, strong coffee in hand.